flexpa/os/docs/people/dev.md

 - Experience with HL7 FHIR
 - DevOps and infrastructure experience
 - Design experience and in particular UI/UX chops
+- Customer support / success experience
+- Familiarity with products like Plaid
 - Previous startup experience

 ## Interview Process